lerwickbrianw/Project2/README.md

 Product show page – As a Beaver Wood Carvers store owner, I want to showcase all products available to customers when they visit the site so that they know what is available to be ordered.

-- Task - create index.ejs to show all products
+- Task - create index.ejs to show all products - need to understand how to handle images - where to store them.
-- Task - create show.ejs to show individual product
+- Task - create show.ejs to show individual product - Complete
 - Task - create products table - Complete
 - Task - create product category table - hold for later if there is time.